epagris/flexPTP/README.md

 ![flexPTP-running-on-TM4C1294](manual/media/TIVA.gif)

-**flexPTP has been designed with low resource utilization in mind.
-The library can easily fit into 20K program and 10K data memory space with all features enabled.
-The library has been ported to and tested on ARM Cortex-M4 and Cortex-M7 based microcontrollers manufactured by several vendors (e.g. STM32F4xx, STM32F7xx, STM32H7xx, TM4C1294 etc.).
-According to simple measurements published in several papers of ours, with the help of the library even low-power systems achieved a synchronization precision of tens of nanoseconds.**
+**flexPTP has been designed with low resource utilization in mind, the library has been ported to and tested on ARM Cortex-M4 and Cortex-M7 based microcontrollers from several vendors (e.g. STM32F4xx, STM32F7xx, STM32H7xx, TM4C1294 etc.).
+According to simple measurements published in several papers, with the help of the library, even low-power systems achieved a synchronization precision of tens of nanoseconds.**

 *The library is released under the MIT license with the endeavour to provide quick and compact solution for embedded time synchronization.*